willyvaessen/100DaysofCode/README.md

 The last 10 days of my 100 Days of Code challenge.
 It's been kind of a rough day as I'm not feeling too well as was the case the whole weekend.
 I continued on the C# course on freeCodeCamp in association with Microsoft.

+## 31 October 2023

+Day 92.
+Continuing on the C# course.
+Finished Write Your First Code Using C#